svg-codecat/FEC-Data-Wranglin/README.md

 # FEC-Data-Wranglin
 `get_that_data.py` pulls data from FEC API `clean_that_data.py` finds duplicate values from the same column using [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf)
+    i.e. "Not Employeed" is replaced by "Not Employed" or "Apple INC" is replaced with "Apple"

 If you want to make more than a handful of requests you need an api_key, visit [fec.gov](https://api.open.fec.gov/developers/#/) to get a key.
 ***Set your api_key as an environment variable.***